Martin Sellner: Legal and visa problems

 In February 2017, Sellner was involved in a fight in a Vienna U-Bahn station where he used pepper spray on people he described as far-left activists.
 Since this incident, he has been banned from carrying weapons.

+In early 2018 he had received a donation of $1,500 from the Australian-born terrorist Brenton Tarrant of the March 2019 Christchurch mosque shootings in Christchurch, New Zealand.

-In March 2018, Sellner and his girlfriend Brittany Pettibone were denied entry to the United Kingdom at Luton Airport on the grounds that their presence in the United Kingdom was not conducive to the public good.
+In March 2018, Sellner and Brittany Pettibone, at that time his girlfriend, were denied entry to the United Kingdom at Luton Airport on the grounds that their presence in the United Kingdom was not conducive to the public good.
 Sellner intended to deliver an address at Speakers' Corner in Hyde Park, London.
 They were denied entry, detained for two days and deported.

+In March 2019, Austrian police searched his home; unusually, they waited 12 minutes for him to open the door.
+Sellner apparently had been warned and managed to delete all emails with Christchurch shooter Tarrant 40 minutes before the raid.

-On 25 March 2019, Sellner's apartment was searched by the Austrian police.
-His computer, mobile phone, all data storage devices and cash cards were confiscated on suspicion that he was a member of a terrorist organization; early in 2018 he had received a donation of $1,500 from the Australian-born suspect in the Christchurch mosque shootings in Christchurch, New Zealand.
+His computer, mobile phone, all data storage devices and cash cards were confiscated on suspicion that he was a member of a terrorist organization.
 Sellner denied any involvement in the attacks.

-According to Sellner, U.S. authorities canceled his permit to travel without a visa to the United States thus preventing him from visiting Pettibone, who was now his fiancée.
+Also in March 2019, U.S. authorities canceled his permit to travel without a visa to the United States according to Sellner, thus preventing him from visiting Pettibone, now his wife.
 In 2019, the Republican Committee of Pettibone's home county of Kootenai County, Idaho, called on the American federal government to allow Sellner to travel to the United States.
 The move caused considerable controversy within the Republican Party and the State of Idaho.
-Sellner has said he wants to be allowed into the country so he can marry his fiancée and so they can live together in Post Falls, Idaho, rather than his native Austria.
+Sellner has said he wants to be allowed into the country so he and his fiancée could marry and live together in Post Falls, Idaho, rather than his native Austria; following this, their marriage was instead held in Austria later that year.

-Austrian police expanded their searches of Sellner's property during June 2019 in connection with the Christchurch shootings.
-This search was later ruled illegal by a judge.

-In June 2019, Sellner was permanently excluded from entering the UK on security grounds.